razvanm/i3status-netusage/README.md

 Know bugs:

-  - the time is not yet correctly computed
   - the first data line from i3status will not have the network traffic
   - the traffic is added after the regular i3status.